 In the first one, you just follow the darts to separate the two pieces.

 In the second version you need to draw a curve and close the upper dart.

 You’ll find some extra ease in the larger pattern-piece.
 So you might have to fix that by leaving part of it as ease around the bust point and getting rid of the rest of the difference by blending at waistline.

 The third example divides the bodice in two pieces horizontally.

-Remember to smoothen the angles around the bust-point and add marks.
+Remember to smoothen the angles around the bust point and add notches.